AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++

-+++How do I seek Manager’s nomination for Manager nominated course?
++++How do I seek Manager's nomination for Manager nominated course?

-As an admin, you can seek Manager’s nomination for the courses by following the steps below:
+As an admin, you can seek Manager's nomination for the courses by following the steps below:

 1. Click Courses on the left pane
 1. Hover the mouse on any Manager nominated course and click **Seek Manager Nomination**.